RobotLocomotion/drake/drake/examples/particles/README.md

 ### How do I build it?

-To build this sample, from Drake's repository root path just run:
+To build this demo, from Drake's repository root path just run:

 ```
 bazel build drake/examples/particles/uniformly_accelerated_particle_demo